Laserphile/JS-Telecortex-2-Server/README.md

 Our Balena image running on a Raspberry Pi 3 can control 4 channels of 300 SK9822 pixels pixels with UDP over on-board WiFi at about 200 FPS.

-## RaspberryPi Setup
+## Setup

+### Option 1: Balena Cloud (Recommended)

 We've created a docker image that sets up your Raspberry Pi 3B+ as an Open Pixel Control server with 4 SPI ports.
 The docker image is designed to run on [BalenaOS](https://www.balena.io/os/).
 This is the recommended way of using TeleCortex if you don't need to do development on the server.
 Otherwise, there's a lot of messing around required.

-### Option 1: Balena Cloud (Recommended)

 Sign up for [BalenaCloud](https://www.balena.io/cloud/) (it's free!) and set up an application.
 Use its wizard to make an image with your network details.